Peace is possible

-Peace nihilism – the widespread assumption that wars are inevitable and that peace activism is futile – must be overcome if democratic forces are to successfully move governments to taking peace seriously.
+Peace nihilism – the widespread assumption that wars are inevitable and that peace activism is futile – must be left behind if we the people are to successfully move our governments to taking peace seriously.

 The belief that it is pointless to campaign for peace, because governments will not listen, may arise in some people as a way of achieving certainty in a dangerously uncertain world.
 If the world finds itself in WW3, the pessimist has the satisfaction of being able to say “I told you so”.
 This is a small consolation when set against the fact that WW3 will put an end to civilisation.